yarons/Lock/CODE_OF_CONDUCT.md

 - Do Not Insult: Offensive interactions will not be tolerated.
 - Do Not Spread False Information: Lies, conspiracy theories and else are strictly prohibited.

-### Legal
+### Legal Compliance

-Compliance with the laws applicable in members respective countries as well as to the laws applicable in Germany is obligatory.
+Compliance with the laws applicable in the members' respective countries as well as to the laws applicable in Germany is obligatory.

 ## Enforcement